The TMJ & Related Disorders

 Reference: Wright EF.
 Referred craniofacial pain patterns in patients with temporomandibular disorder.
 J Am Dent Assoc.
 2000 Sep;131(9):1307-15. doi: 10.14219/jada.archive.2000.0384.
 Erratum in: J Am Dent Assoc 2000 Nov;131(11):1553.
 PMID: 10986831.

-Based on your diagnosis, a personalized care plan will be created for you.
+Based on your diagnosis, a personalized care plan will be created to help you rehabilitate your jaw.
 Dr. Wang begins by explaining her findings, down to the exact muscle group if appropriate.
+Depending on your diagnosis, your therapy plan may involve active treatment and follow up with Dr. Wang, or Dr. Wang may need to coordinate a referral to another specialist.

 -